 This course is designed to prepare students for positions of leadership within a family business - as owner, manager, director and/or family leader.
 Family dynamics within and across generations will be explored.
 Leadership and ownership transition issues and best practices will be a recurring topic throughout the course.
 Various leadership structures will be studied in detail, including unitary leadership, sibling teams, cousin collaborative, and non-family leadership models will also be explored.
-Every year.
+Alternate years.

-BUSN-211.
-Business Research Methods.
-2 semester hours.
+BUSN-210Q.
+Business and Economic Statistics.
+4 semester hours.